 - A. Monthly Terms.
-Judge Myers holds a minimum of two court terms per month.
-Terms will be added as needed.
-Each court term commences on a Tuesday, barring a federal holiday. - B. Criminal Trials Preempt.
-Criminal trials always preempt civil trials due to statutory and constitutional speedy trial requirements. - C. Case Order.
-Ordinarily, arraignment hearings are conducted on the first day of a term of court.
-Sentencing, resentencing, revocation of supervised release hearings, and other criminal proceedings (e.g., Fed.
-R. Crim.
-P. 35(b)) follow and continue into the week as necessary.
-Upon conclusion of these hearings and proceedings, any scheduled criminal trials will commence followed by any scheduled civil trials. - D. Start Time.
+Subject to change, the court's term calendar is published on the public website, www.nced.uscourts.gov. - B. Criminal Trials Preempt.
+Criminal trials always preempt civil trials due to statutory and constitutional speedy trial requirements. - C. Start Time.
 Ordinarily, all civil and criminal hearings start at 10:00 a.m.
 Jury selections in criminal and civil trials start at 10:00 a.m.
-Thereafter, court resumes at 9:00 a.m. until conclusion of the trial.

-- E. Calendar Changes.
-All requests for calendar changes must be made by motion for the court's consideration with a proposed order.
-The court will not entertain calendar changes made via email to chambers or the Clerk's office. - F. Scheduling Conflicts.
-Attorneys anticipating scheduling conflicts should direct "conflict letters" to each judge whose docket will be affected.
-The court's staff will resolve the conflict and notify counsel.
+Thereafter, court resumes at 9:30 a.m. each day until the conclusion of the trial. - D. Calendar Changes.
+All requests for calendar changes must be made by motion for the court's consideration stating the opposing party's position.
+The court will not entertain calendar changes made via email to chambers or the Clerk's office.